 - Daily coffee or lunches out

 To figure out how much to budget for each of these Expenses, you’ll want to pull out a piece of paper.
 List of all of the fixed and variable Expenses you can think of.
-When you’re done, it’s time to start figuring out how much to budget for each of them so you can set them up as Expenses in Simple.
+Then, it’s time to start figuring out how much to budget for each of them so you can set them up as Expenses in your Simple Account.

 Budgeting for truly fixed Expenses

-For the fixed expenses, this will be easy.
+For the fixed expenses, this process will be easy.
+These are the expenses that do not change month to month.
 If you pay $60 for your phone data plan each month, then write $60 per month.
 Create an Expense in Simple to set aside $60 each month by whenever your bill is due.
 Then, log into your provider account and set up automatic payments so you don’t have to remember to pay this bill manually each month.

 What about those bills you only pay a few times a year?
 For example, you might choose to pre-pay for your car insurance three months at a time to get a discounted rate.
 The exact total you spend might vary by 5-10%, but you can approximate how much to set aside and adjust as needed.

 Budgeting for these expenses in Simple is easy.
 Just create your Expense and set your target date to whenever the bill is due.
 We’ll help you save the right amount each time you get paid so that you have enough money available when you need it.